 1988 - Claudia Roska is named our fourth Executive Director.

 1989 - The Hotline was re-named the Helpline.
-Our Alcohol Assessment Alternative Program (3A Program) for the underage drinker was initiated.
+Our Alcohol Assessment Alternative Program (3A Program) for the underage drinker was initiated, now named Stop & Think.
 The Council annex was opened in memory of Kay Twerion.
 A street outreach program for HIV was initiated to reach those at-risk of contracting HIV.
 Formal prevention curriculum for schools was developed along with teacher training.

 1990 - CHIP Cosmos curriculum is developed and initiated, providing an innovative method to interact with elementary school children to teach prevention.